VU-Cog-Sci/nideconv/doc/index.rst

-.. response_fytter documentation master file, created by sphinx-quickstart on Sat Nov 11 16:45:31 2017.
+.. nideconv documentation master file, created by sphinx-quickstart on Sat Nov 11 16:45:31 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to response_fytter
+Welcome to nideconv
 ===========================================

 .. image:: _static/deconv.png

-Response_fytter is an easy-to use Python library that can perform automated deconvolution of (primarily) slowly fluctuating (proxies of) neural signals like pupil size and BOLD fMRI.
+Nideconv is an easy-to use Python library that can perform automated deconvolution of (primarily) slowly fluctuating (proxies of) neural signals like pupil size and BOLD fMRI.
 It was developed at the Vrije Universiteit and the Spinoza Centre for Neuroimaging by Gilles de Hollander and Tomas Knapen.